bee-perez/Bee-Perez/README.md

 ### Hi there 👋

 - 💼 I’m looking for a job
-- 🌱 I’m currently learning UX/UI Design
+- 🌱 I’m currently learning UX/UI Design and Systems for internet
 - 📫 Contact me in Linkedin: https://www.linkedin.com/in/perezbeatriz/

 <div align="center">